You want to meet your obligations while also protecting your business.

 4. Hire help.

 Find an attorney who specializes in consumer law.
-Chances of a lawsuit being dismissed in court may be higher if you show up with a lawyer.
-The National Association of Consumer Advocates has a search page to help you find such representation as you need.
+Chances of a lawsuit being dismissed may be higher if you show up with a lawyer.
+The National Association of Consumer Advocates has a search page to help you find such representation.

 If you find something wrong – such as the debt amount or to whom the debt belongs – notify the collector that you are disputing the debt.
-You'll need to provide as much proof as you have to make your case – canceled checks for payments, business name papers if the debt belongs to someone else, copies of the original invoice if the amount is wrong.
-Send copies – not originals – of all of your documents supporting your dispute via registered mail.
+You'll need to provide substantial proof – canceled checks for payments, business name papers if the debt belongs to someone else, copies of the original invoice if the amount is wrong.
+Send copies – not originals – of your documents supporting your dispute via registered mail.

 6. Keep copies and records.